 What is blossom end rot?
 Blossom end rot is a physiological disorder of tomato in which the tissue of the blossom end of the fruit (the portion of the fruit opposite the stem) breaks down and rots, thus reducing yield.
-Pepper, eggplant and squash (e.g., zucchini) fruits can also be affected.
+Pepper, eggplant and vine crop (e.g., cucumber, pumpkin, squash, watermelon) fruits can also be affected.

 How can I control blossom end rot?
-Avoid conditions of too much or too little water.
-Irrigate evenly and mulch the soil to retain moisture during dry periods.
+Avoid conditions where there is too much or too little water.
+Water evenly and mulch the soil to retain moisture during dry periods.
 Avoid practices that would damage roots (e.g., cultivating too near plants thereby cutting roots).
-Use nitrate (NO3-) rather than ammonium (NH4+) forms of nitrogen fertilizer.
+Use nitrate (NO3–) rather than ammonium (NH4+) forms of nitrogen fertilizer.
 DO NOT over-fertilize.
 Have your soil tested periodically to determine if there is sufficient calcium in the soil.
-If not, add calcium (e.g., lime, bonemeal, eggshells).
+If not, add calcium (e.g., bonemeal or lime).
 Check the soil pH on a regular basis, particularly if you use lime as a calcium source.
+Use of lime tends to increase soil pH.
 A pH of about 6.5 is ideal for growing most vegetables.
-Finally, grow vegetable cultivars that are tolerant of calcium deficiencies and less likely to show blossom end rot symptoms.
+Finally, grow vegetable varieties/cultivars that are tolerant of calcium deficiencies and less likely to show blossom end rot symptoms.

-For more information on blossom end rot: See UW-Extension bulletin A3798 or contact your county Extension agent.
+For more information on blossom end rot: Contact your county Extension agent.

 References to pesticide products in this publication are for your convenience and are not an endorsement or criticism of one product over similar products.
 You are responsible for using pesticides according to the manufacturer’s current label directions.
 Follow directions exactly to protect the environment and people from pesticide exposure.
 Failure to do so violates the law.

 Thanks to Karen Delahaut, Kristin Gies, and Barb Larson for reviewing this document.